last-blade/Listify_a_Notes-App/README.md

-# Listify-Notes-App
+# Listify-To-Do-App-
-Listify is a Notes app built with the MERN stack (MongoDB, Express.js, React, and Node.js), designed to simplify note-taking and organization.
-It features an intuitive interface for creating, managing, and deleting notes.
-The app's backend efficiently handles API requests and stores notes in MongoDB, enabling users to perform full CRUD (Create, Read, Update, Delete) operations seamlessly.
+"Listify" is a To-Do app built using the MERN stack (MongoDB, Express.js, React, and Node.js) that allows users to easily create, manage, and delete tasks.
+The app features a user-friendly interface for task input and display, with a backend that handles API requests and stores tasks in MongoDB, offering full CRUD functionality.